 - 20.7 Gas Boilers must be tested for the level of CO in the chimney/flue gases and the combustion ratio using electronic combustion gas analyser (often known as a flue gas analyser).
-The measured CO level and combustion ratio must then be recorded on the appropriate commissioning documentation i.e. Benchmark Commissioning Checklist supplied with every boiler sold in the UK. - 20.8 Where Solar Panels are fitted as part of the finishing specification; installation of glycol and commissioning must not take place until one week prior to the legal completion of the property.
-In periods of hot weather, this period may need to be reduced to two days prior to legal completion to avoid deterioration of the glycol where there is no use of the pump to circulate the glycol for long periods of time; thus damaging the system and rendering it unoperational. - 20.9 Testing documentation (must be left on site). - (i) First-fix Gas Carcass tightness test certificate, - (ii) First-fix Hot, Cold & Heating pressure test certificates (witnessed by the site manager), - (iii) First fix soil stack test certificate, - (iv) Boiler commissioning certificate. - (v) Second-fix Gas tightness test certificate, - (vi) Final inspection commissioning form, - (vii) Gas hob commissioning form, - (viii) Gas fire commissioning form, - (ix) Benchmark booklet, - (x) Unvented cylinder benchmark. - 20.10 In accordance with regulation 20 of the Building Regulations 2010, it is the Contractor's responsibility to notify the Local Authority of the installation of a notifiable gas appliance and unvented cylinder or system.
+The measured CO level and combustion ratio must then be recorded on the appropriate commissioning documentation i.e. Benchmark Commissioning Checklist supplied with every boiler sold in the UK. - 20.8 The Contractor must liaise with ASHP supplier to agree assisted commissioning for first 3 units installed on site and then assisted commissioning for 1 in 10 for the rest of site. - 20.9 The following testing documentation must be provided to the Site Manager and be uploaded to the Company's portal for handover to the customer. - (i) First-fix Gas Carcass tightness test certificate, - (ii) First-fix Hot, Cold & Heating pressure test certificates (witnessed by the site manager), - (iii) First fix soil stack test certificate, - (iv) Boiler commissioning certificate, - (v) Second-fix Gas tightness test certificate, - (vi) Final inspection commissioning form, - (vii) Gas hob commissioning form, - (viii) Gas fire commissioning form, - (ix) Benchmark booklet, - (x) Unvented cylinder benchmark. - 20.10 In accordance with regulation 20 of the Building Regulations 2010, it is the Contractor's responsibility to notify the Local Authority of the installation of a notifiable gas appliance and unvented cylinder or system.

-21. UNVENTED HOT WATER CYLINDER
+21. UNVENTED HOT WATER CYLINDER / SMART CYLINDERS

-- 21.1 Supply and fit unvented indirect/direct hot water cylinder as detailed on the heating consultant design drawing all in accordance with the Company's preferred supplier(s), listed above. - 21.2 A pressure relief & discharge valve/pipe must be installed in accordance with current building regulations and manufacturers installations instructions to ensure that the stored hot water does not exceed 100° C. - 21.3 Where non-thermostatic bath shower mixers are installed; a Peglar 402 TMV3/2 thermostatic mixing valve must be fitted to provide hot water within a temperature range of between 43° and a maximum of 48° C to prevent scalding.
-In line with part G of the building regulations 2009 the TMV should be fitted at the front of the bath inside the bath panel for access for maintenance and temperature adjustment.
+- 21.1 Supply and fit unvented indirect/direct hot water cylinder or smart cylinder as detailed on the heating consultant design drawing all in accordance with the Company's preferred supplier(s), listed above. - 21.2 A pressure relief & discharge valve/pipe must be installed in accordance with current building regulations and manufacturers installations instructions to ensure that the stored hot water does not exceed 100° C. - 21.3 Where non-thermostatic bath shower mixers are installed; a Peglar 402 TMV3/2 thermostatic mixing valve must be fitted to provide hot water within a temperature range of between 43° and a maximum of 48° C to prevent scalding.
+In line with part G of the building regulations 2009 the TMV should be fitted at the front of the bath inside the bath panel for access for maintenance and temperature adjustment. - 21.4 All Contractors/operatives should hold relevant assessment in the fitting of unvented cylinders (see 1.6.1) care should be taken with regard to post installation system testing.

-- 21.4 All Contractors/operatives should hold relevant assessment in the fitting of unvented cylinders (see 1.6.1) care should be taken with regard to post installation system testing. - 21.5 The Contractor, prior to installation, must check water pressures, to ensure the unit will operate to its design criteria.
+- 21.5 The Contractor, prior to installation, must check water pressures, to ensure the unit will operate to its design criteria.
 Should the cold water mains kinetic or static pressure exceed 3.0bar, then a non-dynamic (static) pressure reducing valve must be installed.
-The non-dynamic (static) PRV should be located; on the cold main as it enters the property, immediately after the isolating valve and before any connections for water outlets. - 21.6 The installer must be competent in installing mains pressure hot water cylinders (see 1.15). - 21.7 All flexible hoses, from either a shower or bath/shower mixer tap, shall be retained by a plastic clip to ensure that the handset cannot be immersed into the bath or the adjacent toilet pan, this is a requirement of the water by-laws to prevent contamination / back syphonage in to the supply pipes. - 21.8 Zone valves supplied with the unvented hot water cylinder should be labelled to indicate which valve controls which zone.
+The non-dynamic (static) PRV should be located; on the cold main as it enters the property, immediately after the isolating valve and before any connections for water outlets. - 21.6 The installer must be competent in installing mains pressure hot water cylinders (see 1.15). - 21.7 All flexible hoses, from either a shower or bath/shower mixer tap, shall be retained by a plastic clip to ensure that the handset cannot be immersed into the bath or the adjacent toilet pan, this is a requirement of the water by-laws to prevent contamination / back syphonage in to the supply pipes. - 21.8 Zone valves supplied with the unvented hot water cylinder should be labelled to indicate which valve controls which zone. - 21.9 Installer must connect smart hot water cylinders to the data point within the storage cupboard with a Cat6 Ethernet cable.